-About Dr. Andrew Cooper, MD
+About Dr. Andrew Cooper, DO

 - Undergraduate: BYU- Idaho